 The Keep D.C.
 Working Act of 2010, effective October 15, 2010 (D.C.
 Law 18-238; D.C.
 Official Code § 51-171 et seq.), is amended as follows:

-(a) Section 2(5) is amended as follows:
+(a) Section 2 (D.C.
+Official Code § 51-171) is amended as follows:

 (1) Paragraph (4) is repealed.

+(2) New paragraphs (4A) and (4B) are added to read as follows:

+“(4A) “Health and retirement benefits” means employer-provided health benefits, and retirement benefits under a defined benefit plan, as defined in section 414(j) of the Internal Revenue Code of 1986, approved September 2, 1974 (88 Stat.
+925; 26 U.S.C. § 414(j)), or contributions under a defined contribution plan, as defined in the Internal Revenue Code of 1986, approved September 2, 1974 (88 Stat.
+925; 26 U.S.C. § 414(i)), which are incidents of employment in addition to the cash remuneration earned.”.

+“(4B) “Participating employee” means an employee who voluntarily agrees to participate in an employer’s shared work plan.”.

-(2) Paragraph (5) is amended to read as follows:
+(3) Paragraph (5) is amended to read as follows:

-“(5) “Normal weekly hours of work” means the usual hours of work for full-time or part-time employees in the affected unit when that unit is operating on its regular basis, not to exceed 40 hours and not including hours of overtime work.”.
+“(5) “Usual weekly hours of work” means the usual hours of work per week for full-time or part-time employees in the affected unit when that unit is operating on its regular basis, not to exceed 40 hours and not including hours of overtime work.”.

-(3) Paragraph (7) is amended to read as follows:
+(4) Paragraph (7) is amended to read as follows:

-“(7) “Shared work benefit” means the unemployment benefits payable to a participating employee in an affected unit under an shared work plan, as distinguished from the unemployment benefits otherwise payable under the employment security law.”.
+“(7) “Shared work benefits” means the unemployment benefits payable to a participating employee in an affected unit under a shared work plan, as distinguished from the unemployment benefits otherwise payable under the employment security law.”.

-(4) Paragraph (8) is amended to read as follows:
+(5) Paragraph (8) is amended to read as follows:

-“(8) “Shared work plan” means a written plan to participate in the shared work unemployment compensation program approved by the Director, under which the employer requests the payment of shared work benefits to workers in an affected unit of the employer to avert temporary or permanent layoffs.”.
+“(8) “Shared work plan” means a written plan to participate in the shared work unemployment compensation program approved by the Director, under which the employer requests the payment of shared work benefits to participating employees in an affected unit of the employer to avert temporary or permanent layoffs, or both.”.

-(5) New paragraph 5a is added. to read as follows:

-“(5a) “Participating employee” means an employee who voluntarily agrees to participate in an employer’s shared work plan.”

 (b) Section 4 (D.C.
 Official Code § 51-173) is amended to read as follows:

 “Sec.
 4. Employer participation in the shared work unemployment compensation program.